olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/yuguri_diff.png">

-I'm not about to stand in the way of 900 years of tradition, nor am I about to argue with the aesthetic sensibilities of Utagawa Kunisada, so we'll use the traditional version.
+TODO I'm not about to stand in the way of 900 years of tradition, nor am I about to argue with the aesthetic sensibilities of [Utagawa Kunisada][UK], so we'll use the traditional version.

 Mathematics
 -----------

-The connection between genji-kō and mathematics becomes apparent if we ask ourselves, "Why are there exactly 52 genji-kō patterns?
+The connection between genji-kō and mathematics becomes apparent if we ask ourselves, "Why are there exactly 52 genji-mon patterns?
 How can we be sure there aren't more?"

 Two: